An immersive live performance installation

 (Chengdu Teahouse Project)

-A Chamber Made Opera work in partnership with Sichuan Conservatory of Music
+A Chamber Made work in partnership with artists from the Sichuan Conservatory of Music

 Co-presented by Castlemaine State Festival and Melbourne Recital Centre for Asia TOPA

-Chamber Made Opera presents the world premiere of Between 8 and 9 (Chengdu Teahouse Project) 八和九之間 (成都茶館項目) – a 70 minute sound installation created by Australian and Chinese artists featuring traditional instrumentation, new composition, electronics, sculptural design and vocal performance.
+Between 8 and 9 (Chengdu Teahouse Project) 八和九之間 (成都茶館項目) is a 60 minute sound installation created by Australian and Chinese artists featuring traditional instrumentation, new composition, electronics, sculptural design and vocal performance.

 Intertwining ancient Chinese musical theory with ancient European spatial thinking, Between 8 and 9 is between Chengdu and Melbourne; between audience and artists; between a meeting room and a restaurant; and between music, sonic design, live art and performance.